GabDug/Efrei-L1-ProjectHangman/Report.md

 errors_left_strvar_displayed = StringVar()

 photo = PhotoImage(file="HangmanFig/Hangman_0.gif")
-photo_label = Label(can, image=photo)
+photo_label = Label(root, image=photo)

-errors_left_label = Label(can, textvariable=errors_left_strvar_displayed)
+errors_left_label = Label(root, textvariable=errors_left_strvar_displayed)
-placeholder_word_label = Label(can, textvariable=word_placeholder_displayed)
+placeholder_word_label = Label(root, textvariable=word_placeholder_displayed)
-letters_tried_label = Label(can, textvariable=letters_tried_strvar)
+letters_tried_label = Label(root, textvariable=letters_tried_strvar)

 photo_label.pack()
 errors_left_label.pack()
 placeholder_word_label.pack()
 letters_tried_label.pack()

-can.mainloop()
+root.mainloop()
 ```

-The Hangman with the GUI has the sames bases as the other hangman but we had to it a few changes to aloud it to work
+The Hangman with the GUI has the sames bases as the other hangman but we had to it a few changes to allow it to work
-with Tkinter a class from python
+with Tkinter.

 Main difficulties encountered
 -----------------------------

-The difficulties were mostly during the passage from the simple Hangman to the hangman with the GUI, in fact the hardest parts were
+The difficulties were mostly during the passage from the simple Hangman to the hangman with the GUI,
-to change a part of our variables to transform it into IntVar()/StringVar() to get variable that change constantly according to the program
+in fact the hardest parts were to change a part of our variables to transform it into ```IntVar()```/```StringVar()```
-and the displaying of the images.
+to get variable that change constantly according to the program and the displaying of the images.

 Analysis
 --------

-In our opinion the project was really divided in 3 part the first one was pretty easy it remember us the TP we add, then the Hangman
+In our opinion the project was really divided in 3 part the first one was pretty easy it remembered us the TP we add,
-forced us to think about a way of realising it and finally the GUI part that had aloud us to think ever deeper.
+then the Hangman forced us to think about a way of realising it and finally the GUI part that had aloud us to think even deeper.
-But even if it had add some difficulties, the project was easy to understand so it helped us a lot.
+But even if it had add some difficulties, the goal was easy to understand so it helped us a lot.

 Conclusion
 ----------

-This project was very interesting even if we encounter some difficulties, it helped us to develop our level in python
+This project was very interesting even if we encountered some difficulties, it helped us to develop our level in Python
-and the last part made us rediscovered a class of python which is tkinter.
-It helped us to improve our knowledge in python.
+and the last part made us rediscovered the Tkinter module.
+It helped us to improve our knowledge in Python, as well as our
+ability to work in pairs and collaborate.